-CAOC is fighting for you against movement to allow non-lawyers to own law firms and practice law2021 May
+CAOC is fighting for you against movement to allow non-lawyers to own law firms and practice law

 The State Bar is continuing its push to create a new category of legal paraprofessionals and to allow non-lawyers to own law firms or permit apps to offer legal advice.
 CAOC has been extremely active in this area since the State Bar formed its Task Force on Access Through Innovation of Legal Services more than a year and a half ago.
 After we solicited hundreds of comments in opposition to the task force’s initial report, we spent months meeting with State Bar leadership and their lobbyists to dispel myths that this deregulatory approach would lead to increased access to justice for the underserved.